versia-pub/docs/docs/extensions/reactions.md

-# Reactions
+# Emoji Reactions

-With the Reactions extension, users can react to objects with emojis.
-This is similar to how Facebook and Discord work.
+The Emoji Reactions extension allows users to express their responses to objects using emojis, similar to the functionality provided by platforms like Facebook and Discord.

-Here is an example of a reaction to a post using this extension:
+Here's an example of a reaction to a post using this extension:

 ```json5
 {